Optimal Placement of Virtual Inertia in Power Grids: Optimal inertia allocation

 Notice that in the bounds proposed in Theorem~\ref{theorem: Bounds on performance index}, the network topology described by the Laplacian $L$ enters only as a constant factor, and is decoupled from the decision variables $m_i$.
 Moreover, in the case $N= L$ (short-range error penalty on angles differences), this offset term becomes just a function of the grid size: $\trace (N L^\dagger) = \trace (L L^\dagger) = n-1$.

-Theorem~\ref{theorem: Bounds on performance index} (and its proof) sheds some light on the nature of the optimization problem that we are considering, and in particular on the role played by the mutual relation between disturbance strengths ${\tr w_i}$, damping coefficients $d_i$, their ratios ${\tr w_{i}}/d_{i}$, frequency penalty weights $s_i$, and the decision variables $m_i$.
-These insights are further developed in the next section.
+Theorem~\ref{theorem: Bounds on performance index} (and its proof) sheds some light on the nature of the optimization problem that we are considering, and in particular on the role played by the mutual relation between disturbance strengths ${v_i}$, damping coefficients $d_i$, their ratios ${v_i}/d_{i}$, frequency penalty weights $s_i$, and the decision variables $m_i$.
+These insights are further developed hereafter.